Parts of city suffer from inundation, relief work expedited | Business

 A number of personnel, including those from NDRF and SDRF were involved in relief and rehabilitation activities, he told reporters here.

-''Food packets, bread and milk are being supplied in waterlogged areas while boats have been deployed in severely affected areas in Perumbakkam and Varadarajapuram, with senior officials monitoring the relief efforts,'' he said.
+''Food packets, bread and milk are being supplied in waterlogged areas while boats have been deputed to severely affected areas in Perumbakkam and Varadarajapuram, with senior officials monitoring the efforts,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)